 - The most obvious one is to renegotiate your mortgage payment plan with the lender or to remodel the loan itself.
 This will give you some time to catch up with the late installments and continue paying on time.

-- Agree on a short sale – the lender may agree that you sell your home for an amount which might be less than the one you owe.
+- Agree on a short sale – someone like this company can help you secure a short sale quickly.
+The lender may agree that you sell your home for an amount which might be less than the one you owe.
 The lender takes the money from the sale and forgives the rest.

 - Get alternative financing – another option is to get a loan by the so called “hard money” lenders.
 These are private lenders who are willing to finance people who are faced with foreclosure or other financial troubles, however at quite high interest rates.
 You should consider all pros and cons prior to taking this step and it might be a good idea at this point to consult a foreclosure attorney and see if the foreclosure won’t actually be a better option out of the financial situation you are in.